stasemsoft/softwarematerial/docs/process/knowProgrammerSearchScheme.md

-!How to solve a programmer/programming problem
+# How to solve a programmer/programming problem

 ![fig:UPEAVL](figures/UPEAVL.png "Programmer Search Scheme")